 When you’re going through your clothes, socks, and undergarments, inspect them for quality issues like holes and tears.
 You may want to throw out items that look worn out or have defects you can’t repair.
 You should also try to sell or donate items that you don’t wear anymore if you’re short on storage space.
 Clearing out some clothes is one of the best ways to organize your room and keep it neat going forward.

 After you’ve sorted through all your clothes, you should put the ones you want to keep back into your dresser drawers as neatly as possible.
 We like to use Marie Kondo’s folding and storage method to organize our clothing.
-Instead of laying your clothes flat in the drawer one on top of the other, you should fold them in a way that makes them stand upright.
+Instead of laying your clothes flat in the drawer one on top of the other, you should fold them in a way that makes them stand upright (this also makes it easier to see what clothes you still have available to wear!).
 That way you can fit more items in each drawer and see all of your clothes without having to rummage through a big pile of shirts or pants.
 This storage method also reduces the need for drawer organizers, but you can still use them to keep things extra neat.

 Organize the top of your dresser and nightstand